St. Louis

 “87.
 Those five which by the Church of Rome are called Sacraments, to wit, Confirmation, Penance, Orders, Matrimony, and Extreme unction, are not to be accounted Sacraments of the Gospel: being such as have partly grown from corrupt imitation of the Apostles, partly are states of life allowed in the Scriptures, but yet have not like nature of Sacraments with Baptism and the Lord’s Supper, for that they have not any visible sign or ceremony ordained of God, together with a promise of saving grace annexed thereunto.”

 The Rt.
 Reverend William Nicholson who, with Jeremy Taylor, co-authored A Plain but Full Exposition of the Catechism of the Church of England (1655), explained the terminology frequently misquoted by Anglo-Catholics.
-Interestingly, Nicholson accounts baptism and the supper by the uniqueness of the atonement rather than the incarnation alone.
+Interestingly, Nicholson accounts baptism and the supper by their relation to the final work of the atonement rather than the incarnation alone.
 Nicholson says,

 How many sacraments hath christ ordained in His church? …1.
 For the number; they are but two, and two only.
 For howsoever the Church of Rome hath established more, yet the ancients acknowledge no more, and Cardinal Richelieu confesseth it.
 It is, saith he, a common received saying among us Catholics, that all the Sacraments did flow out of the side of the Lord; but thence only issued water and blood; water as the matter of Baptism, and blood of the Eucharist; and thence concludes that properly there are no more..” (p.
 150)

-Nicholson then clarifies what is meant by ‘generally necessary’.
-It’s not their universality but their unique appointment to convey merit and erase sin:
+Nicholson then clarifies what’s meant by ‘generally necessary’.
+It’s not so much their universal quality but their nature or divine appointment to justify:

 “That is, which all men ought to receive who desire to attain salvation; which is not so to be understood, as if God could not save without them; but that they are the means instrumental , and ordinary seals, by which God hath promised to convey and assure Christ’s merits unto us, and commanded us this way to receive them” 153